 The Main Studio at Gateway Arts is a career development service for artistically talented adults with disabilities.

-Artists are encouraged to explore many art mediums while working in the Main Studio.
+Artists are encouraged to explore many art mediums while working in the studios.
 Options include painting, drawing, weaving, pottery, jewelry, fiber arts, writing, music, mixed media, and digital arts.

-Gateway Arts is dedicated, along with ancillary services, to addressing the holistic well-being of all individuals.
-Staff in the Main Studio are clinically trained and work closely with artists’ families, housing, transportation, and support teams to promote the overall health and well-being of each individual.
-Read our Main Studio Brochure to learn more.
+Gateway Arts is dedicated to addressing the holistic well-being of all individuals.
+Staff are clinically trained and work closely with artists’ families, housing, transportation, and support teams to promote the overall health and well-being of each individual.
+Read our Brochure to learn more.

 APPLY TO THE MAIN STUDIO

 CALL US at (617) 734-1577 to schedule a New Artist Tour, see firsthand the exciting studio space, and meet with staff.
 Additionally, interested artists are encouraged to bring in examples of work while learning more about the program.

 Click the link above to contact Program Director Theodore Lampe at (617) 734-1577 (voicemail extension 10), firstname.lastname@example.org for more information.